Chabeli Iglesias: Personal life

 Chábeli Iglesias was married to Ricardo Bofill Jr, the son of Spanish architect Ricardo Bofill.
-Their marriage ended several years later.
+Their marriage ended three years later.

 In June 1999, Iglesias was involved in a car accident in Los Angeles in California, requiring hospitalization.
-The police declared that with the kind of injuries she had, only one out of a million people would survive.
 She was in the passenger seat when the vehicle rolled over several times and both passengers were ejected.

 On 8 October 2001, she married businessman Christian Fernando Altaba.
 Their son Alejandro Altaba was born prematurely on 14 January 2002.
 Alejandro's godparents are Julio Iglesias, Jr. and Ana Boyer.

 On 2 February 2010, Iglesias announced that she was pregnant with twin girls who were expected to be born in the summer of 2010.
 However, on 12 March 2010, People en Español reported that she had suffered a miscarriage.

 In February 2012 she announced that she and her husband had become parents of a daughter, Sofia Altaba on 4 January 2012, after a pregnancy kept totally secret.